99 years of economic insights for Indiana

 Notes

-4. Quarterly Census of Employment and Wages data, Indiana Department of Workforce Development, accessed from STATS Indiana: https://www.stats.indiana.edu/cew/.
+11. STATS Indiana, Quarterly Census of Employment and Wages data from the Indiana Department of Workforce Development for 2024 and 2025: https://www.stats.indiana.edu/cew/.